Kunal5s/Car-Diagnostics-555/README.md

 ### 1. Required Environment Variables

-You need to set up these two secrets on your hosting platform (e.g., Vercel, Firebase App Hosting).
-For local development, create a `.env` file in the root of your project.

--   `GOOGLE_API_KEY`: Your API key for the Google Gemini model.
+This project requires two API keys to function correctly.
+How you set them depends on whether you are running the project locally (in this development environment) or on a live hosting platform like Vercel.

+#### **For Local Development (Mandatory)**

+For the website to work in this development environment, you **must** use a local environment file.

+1. A `.env` file has been created for you in the project's root directory.
+2. Open the `.env` file.
+3. Replace `YOUR_GOOGLE_API_KEY_HERE` with your actual Google Gemini API key.
 You can get this from [Google AI Studio](https://aistudio.google.com/app/apikey).
--   `UNSPLASH_API_KEY`: Your API key for the Unsplash API, used to fetch article images.
-You can get this by creating a free developer account on the [Unsplash Developers](https://unsplash.com/developers) page.
+4. The Unsplash key you provided has already been added.

-Your local `.env` file should look like this:
+The file content should look like this after you add your key:
 ```
-GOOGLE_API_KEY="your_google_api_key_here"
-UNSPLASH_API_KEY="your_unsplash_api_key_here"
+GOOGLE_API_KEY="abCdeFgHijklmN..."
+UNSPLASH_API_KEY="eZSpDCjtVCHL9J8-w44SoUqQvHFmcL2R9sESsNprG5M"
 ```

-The Supabase connection details have been configured directly in the code, so you do not need to set them as environment variables.
+> **IMPORTANT:** Without adding your Google API key to the `.env` file, the article generation will fail in this local environment.

+#### **For Production Hosting (e.g., Vercel)**

+When you deploy your website to a hosting service like Vercel or Firebase App Hosting, you must set the `GOOGLE_API_KEY` and `UNSPLASH_API_KEY` as environment variables in your project's settings on that platform.
+The `.env` file is not used in production.

 ### 2. Supabase Database Setup